Structural Liveness of Conservative Petri Nets: -hardness (a counterpart of Theorem )

-Now we aim to reduce \SCover to its subproblem \PPSCover; this is based on the following construction, which is an instance of the standard approach of simulating an action by a sequence of simpler actions, controlled by added ``control places''.
+\paragraph{Reducing \SCover to \PPSCover.} We now aim to reduce the \SCover problem to its subproblem \PPSCover, which requires the input net to be a PP-net.
+This reduction is based on the following construction, which is an instance of the standard approach of simulating an action by a sequence of simpler actions, controlled by additional \emph{control places}.